Electronic Arts (NASDAQ:EA) Issues FY 2022 Earnings Guidance

-Electronic Arts (NASDAQ:EA) last issued its quarterly earnings data on Monday, May 10th.
-The game software company reported $1.23 EPS for the quarter, beating the consensus estimate of $1.05 by $0.18.
+Electronic Arts (NASDAQ:EA) last released its quarterly earnings results on Monday, May 10th.
+The game software company reported $1.23 earnings per share for the quarter, topping analysts’ consensus estimates of $1.05 by $0.18.
+The company had revenue of $1.49 billion during the quarter, compared to analysts’ expectations of $1.39 billion.
 Electronic Arts had a return on equity of 16.74% and a net margin of 14.87%.
-The company had revenue of $1.49 billion for the quarter, compared to analyst estimates of $1.39 billion.
-During the same period last year, the company earned $1.08 earnings per share.
 Electronic Arts’s quarterly revenue was up 18.6% compared to the same quarter last year.
-Research analysts anticipate that Electronic Arts will post 4.86 EPS for the current year.
+During the same quarter in the prior year, the firm posted $1.08 EPS.
+As a group, equities analysts anticipate that Electronic Arts will post 4.83 EPS for the current fiscal year.

-EA has been the topic of a number of research analyst reports.
-Jefferies Financial Group initiated coverage on Electronic Arts in a research note on Thursday, April 22nd.
-They issued a buy rating and a $165.00 price target on the stock.
-TheStreet lowered Electronic Arts from a b rating to a c+ rating in a research note on Tuesday, May 11th.
-Barclays lowered their price target on Electronic Arts from $145.00 to $142.00 and set an equal weight rating on the stock in a research note on Wednesday, May 12th.
-Needham & Company LLC reissued a buy rating and set a $165.00 price objective on shares of Electronic Arts in a research note on Wednesday, May 12th.
-Finally, KeyCorp boosted their price objective on Electronic Arts from $165.00 to $170.00 and gave the stock an overweight rating in a research note on Thursday, April 22nd.
-Ten research analysts have rated the stock with a hold rating and fifteen have given a buy rating to the company’s stock.
-The stock presently has an average rating of Buy and an average target price of $157.81.
+EA has been the subject of a number of research analyst reports.
+Jefferies Financial Group initiated coverage on Electronic Arts in a report on Thursday, April 22nd.
+They set a buy rating and a $165.00 target price for the company.
+TheStreet cut Electronic Arts from a b rating to a c+ rating in a report on Tuesday, May 11th.
+BMO Capital Markets increased their target price on Electronic Arts from $143.00 to $150.00 and gave the company a market perform rating in a report on Friday, May 14th.
+Benchmark increased their target price on Electronic Arts from $177.00 to $181.00 and gave the company a buy rating in a report on Wednesday, May 12th.
+Finally, KeyCorp increased their target price on Electronic Arts from $165.00 to $170.00 and gave the company an overweight rating in a report on Thursday, April 22nd.
+Ten investment analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the company.
+The company currently has an average rating of Buy and a consensus target price of $157.81.

-In related news, CEO Andrew Wilson sold 14,847 shares of the business’s stock in a transaction on Friday, May 21st.
-The stock was sold at an average price of $141.04, for a total transaction of $2,094,020.88.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director Jay C. Hoag sold 70,000 shares of the business’s stock in a transaction on Thursday, May 27th.
-The stock was sold at an average price of $143.60, for a total value of $10,052,000.00.
-Following the transaction, the director now directly owns 637 shares of the company’s stock, valued at $91,473.20.
+In other news, CEO Andrew Wilson sold 14,847 shares of the stock in a transaction on Friday, May 21st.
+The stock was sold at an average price of $141.04, for a total value of $2,094,020.88.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, EVP Matthew Bilbey sold 330 shares of the stock in a transaction on Thursday, April 1st.
+The shares were sold at an average price of $136.73, for a total value of $45,120.90.
+Following the completion of the sale, the executive vice president now owns 6,093 shares in the company, valued at $833,095.89.
 The disclosure for this sale can be found here.
-Insiders sold a total of 106,712 shares of company stock worth $15,206,135 in the last quarter.
-Company insiders own 0.92% of the company’s stock.
+Over the last quarter, insiders sold 106,712 shares of company stock worth $15,206,135.
+Insiders own 0.92% of the company’s stock.

 Electronic Arts Company Profile